TheRealAnonymous008/quartz/content/Lenses for Game Design - Lenses.md

 * Getting a reward you don’t understand is like getting no reward at all.
 Do my players understand the rewards they are getting?
 * Are the rewards my game gives out too regular?
 Can they be given out in a more variable way?
 * How are my rewards related to one another?
 Is there a way that they could be better connected?
 * How are my rewards building?
 Too fast, too slow, or just right?
+* Rewards can also be the aesthetic experience.
+Repeat the above question but for the aesthetics.

 ### 47. Punishment
 * Use punishment delicately.